Convention Center Baku

 Project Coordinators: Maria Nardelli, Donna Riedel

-Project Team: Rachele Albini, Lukas Allner, Anar Alijev, Nurana Aliyeva, Marina Andronescu, Clement Aquilina, Michael Beckert, Johannes Behrens, Martina Bighignoli, Jan Brosch, Francisco Castillo Branco, Amit Chelouche, Mateusz Chodorowski, Chrysa Daflouka, Morteza Farhadian Dehkordi, Tyler Doherty, Miguel Sanchez-Enkerlin, Francois Gandon, Erim Gökalpay, Sophie Grell, Reinhard Hacker, Friedrich Hähle, Simon Hirtz, Alexander Krylov, Dimiter Kokalanov, Halina Krzyzanowska, Chang Kyu Lee, Jan-Markus Ludwig, Montgomery de Luna, Karin Miesenberger, Ruslan Nasibov, David Neudecker, Martin Neumann, Magdalena Piekarz, Thomas Pukljak, Akvile Rimantaite, Shima Roshanzamir, Julia Roßner, Danae Rothental, Jing JIng Ruan, Penelope Ruettimann-Thomas, Floris Jonker Roelants, Miguel Sanchez-Enkerlin, Brandon Sampson, Tereza Saskova, Nadja Saxer, Dieter Segerer, Dimitry Seregin, Stephan Sobl, Denise Sokolowski, Jan Szymankienicz, Christina Tartau, Crystal KH Tang, Arjan van Toorenburg, Joseph Tröster, Johannes Weigl, Isabel Zapata
+Project Team: Rachele Albini, Lukas Allner, Anar Alijev, Nurana Aliyeva, Marina Andronescu, Clement Aquilina, Michael Beckert, Johannes Behrens, Martina Bighignoli, Jan Brosch, Francisco Castillo Branco, Amit Chelouche, Mateusz Chodorowski, Chrysa Daflouka, Morteza Farhadian Dehkordi, Tyler Doherty, Miguel Sanchez-Enkerlin, Francois Gandon, Erim Gökalpay, Sophie Grell, Reinhard Hacker, Friedrich Hähle, Simon Hirtz, Alexander Krylov, Dimiter Kokalanov, Halina Krzyzanowska, Chang Kyu Lee, Jan-Markus Ludwig, Montgomery de Luna, Karin Miesenberger, Ruslan Nasibov, David Neudecker, Martin Neumann, Magdalena Piekarz, Thomas Pukljak, Akvile Rimantaite, Shima Roshanzamir, Julia Roßner, Danae Rothental, Jing Jing Ruan, Penelope Ruettimann-Thomas, Floris Jonker Roelants, Miguel Sanchez-Enkerlin, Brandon Sampson, Tereza Saskova, Nadja Saxer, Dieter Segerer, Dimitry Seregin, Stephan Sobl, Denise Sokolowski, Jan Szymankienicz, Christina Tartau, Crystal KH Tang, Arjan van Toorenburg, Joseph Tröster, Johannes Weigl, Isabel Zapata, Jorge Adedo

 Structural Engineering: URAL Engineering Co.
 Ltd., Ankara, Turkey